WHYAMERICASUCKS.COM

 CanadaHousingAffordability

-Housing CrisisRecords Research DeskStandards Review4 min read
+Housing CrisisRecords Research DeskStandards Review8 min read

 The official math is already blunt

 CMHC's June 2025 housing-supply-gap update says Canada needs between 430,000 and 480,000 housing starts a year through 2035 to restore affordability to the levels last seen in 2019.
-In the same framework, the agency says the country's projected business-as-usual pace is only about 245,000 to 250,000 starts a year.
+In the same framework, the agency puts the country's projected business-as-usual pace at about 245,000 to 250,000 starts a year.

-A better 2025 was still not enough
+A stronger 2025 still did not get close

 CMHC says total housing starts across all areas in Canada reached 259,028 in 2025, up 5.6 percent from 2024 and the fifth-highest annual total on record.
-That is a real increase, not a fake one.

-The institutions are telling on the bottleneck
+The institutions are already naming the bottlenecks

 CMHC's housing-gap explainer does not pin the problem on one villain.
 It says fixing the shortage will require a much larger workforce, more investment, less regulation and delays, and better productivity.
 The agency also says its newer methodology now explicitly factors in extended approval and construction timelines.